 Takeaway: Adapting to the Future of Blogging

-But hopefully I’ve now reassured you that the future of blogging only promises positive things, so there’s no reason why we shouldn’t focus on our blog growth in 2020.
+Hopefully, I’ve now reassured you that the future of blogging only promises positive things.
+Therefore, there’s no reason why we shouldn’t focus on our blog growth in 2020.

 That said, keep in mind that the latest blogging trends show that people are becoming more picky with which blogs they read.